Post Overview: List of the Best Things to Do in SoHo

 Address: 253 Centre St, New York, NY 10013

 #10.
-Get lost in Housing Works Bookstore
+Visit the Housing Works Bookstore

-As such, 100% of profits from the bookstore are donated to fight HIV/AIDS and homelessness.
+100% of profits from the bookstore are donated to fight HIV/AIDS and homelessness.

 Everything on the shelves (books, DVDs, housing items, etc.) is donated, but it goes a step further.
 The store is run by volunteers, so literally ever cent of the sale goes to the cause.

-There’s a great selection to choose from.
+There’s a great selection of books to choose from.
 The store is lined with dark floor-to-ceiling bookshelves that are well organized.
 Head towards the in-house cafe and spend an hour lingering, it’s one of the best things to do in SoHo.

 Address: 126 Crosby St, New York, NY 10012